cli99/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include GPU for Machine Learning, Deep Learning, and HPC.

 interests:
 - GPU Acceleration for Deep Learning and HPC Applications